AmpersandJS/ampersand-router/README.md

 ### navigate `router.navigate(fragment, [options])`

 Whenever you reach a point in your application that you'd like to save as a URL, call *navigate* in order to update the URL.
-If you wish to also call the route function, set the `trigger` option to `true`.
+Route function will be called by default, but if you want to prevent it, you can set the `trigger` option to `false`.
 To update the URL without creating an entry in the browser's history, set the `replace` option to `true`.

 ```javascript
 openPage: function(pageNumber) {